PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Spotter/README.md

 ### How to run
 While preparing the first night, put the **Can't die** reminder by any good character token.

-If the player marked **Can't die** would be marked dead, but wasn't
+If the player marked **Can't Die** would die, they remain alive and remove the **Can't Die** reminder, place it next to the good character token of the alive player 1 step clockwise from the previous.
+If a player marked **Can't Die** is executed, declare that the marked player is executed but remains alive.
+(Do not say why.)
+Remove the **Can't Die** reminder, place it next to the good character token of the alive player 1 step clockwise from the previous.